rubenk/pdns/docs/markdown/authoritative/backend-generic-odbc.md

 gmysql), it is highly recommended to use that backend instead!

 # Enabling the backend
-When building PowerDNS yourself, append `godbc` to `--with-modules` or `--with-dynmodules`.
+When building PowerDNS yourself, append `godbc` to `--with-dynmodules`.
 It is expected that most pre-built packages contain this backend or be separately installable.

 # Configuration Parameters
 This section only details the configuration of PowerDNS for use with ODBC.
 For